knoshua/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 For duties to be eligible for rewards inclusion, the minipool must be in the `staking` status at the time of the attestation duty assignment.
 You may use the state of the chain at the time of the duty assignment or any state after the duty assignment to assess this.
-This is used because `status` is one of the final states of a minipool (the other being `dissolved`, which is mutually exclusive with `staking`) and `statusTime` indicates the time at which the minipool entered `staking` status.
+This is used because `staking` is one of the final states of a minipool (the other being `dissolved`, which is mutually exclusive with `staking`) and `statusTime` indicates the time at which the minipool entered `staking` status.
 Thus, if a minipool's status is `staking`, it will always be `staking` and you can determine when it entered that state by using `statusTime`.

 *Note that the `finalized` flag is not a true state and does not overwrite `staking`; it is a separate boolean value.*